Joe-W-Davies/FBPredictor/README.md

 ### To-Do's: scraping
 * weigh up scraping more data v.s. not having expected-goals etc. for older years -[x] -> no real improvemnt (see `more_years` branch)
 * scrape tables where multiple columns have the same name [DONE]
-* scrape additional tables: Goalkeeping, Pass Types, Goal and Shot Creation, Defensive Actions, and Misc Stats
+* scrape additional tables: Goalkeeping, Pass Types, Goal and Shot Creation, Defensive Actions, and Misc Stats [DONE]
-* check if BundesLiga matches are somehow being scraped in EPL
+* Try keeping international matches to boost rows (will probs get filtered in merge anyway)
+* Try impute odds information which is currently unused due to many missing values

 ### To-Do's: model training
 * lag other features like the last opponents played (gives info about whether they lost to a difficult/easy team)